 That makes me wonder if the motion is dependent on a two color quilt?

-The example below shows a gradation of the Oklahoma Twister fabrics from yellow to green to blue green to blue.
+The example below shows a gradation of the Oklahoma Twister fabrics from a pale yellow to green to blue green to blue.

 I think it works.